Does Virginia law require...

 In 2015, the Manhattan District Attorney’s Office awarded the Office of the Attorney General of Virginia $1,399,989 to test 2,034 rape kits.

-In 2016, the Virginia House and Senate passed SB-291, which requires law enforcement agencies to submit rape kits to the Department of Forensic Science within 60 days, and for reported kits to be kept for at least 10 years and anonymous kits to be kept for at least 2 years.
-It allows for expungement and victim notification rights in regards to the status of rape kit testing.
-This bill was signed into law on March 14, 2016.
+In 2016, Virginia enacted a law requiring law enforcement agencies to submit rape kits to the Department of Forensic Science within 60 days, and for reported kits to be kept for at least 10 years.
+The law also gives victims the right to request information about the status and results of the testing of their rape kits.

 July 14, 2016